-You are expected to attend all face-to-face sessions, tutorials, labs, and mid-semester exams in order to maximise learning.
+You are expected to attend all face-to-face sessions, labs, and mid-semester exams in order to maximise learning.
 You must prepare well for your laboratory classes and your lab work will be assessed.
+There will be problem solving exercises in the lab sessions which must be completed.
 In addition to the lecture notes/video, you should read relevant sections of the recommended text.
 Reading additional texts will further enhance your learning experience.
 Group learning is encouraged and organised during the flipped mode teaching sessions.
 UNSW assumes that self-directed study of this kind is undertaken in addition to attending face-to-face sessions throughout the course.